 Fibula Free Flap Reconstruction

-When oral, head and neck pathology patients need to reestablish their function and appearance, they can turn to oral and maxillofacial surgeons (OMSs) who have completed advanced training in the areas of reconstruction and microvascular surgery.
+Following removal of oral, head and neck pathology (e.g., cyst, tumor), patients need to re-establish or improve their function and appearance.
+They can turn to oral and maxillofacial surgeons (OMSs) who have completed advanced training in a reconstruction process involving microvascular surgery that requires moving one part of the body to another using its own blood supply.

-One of the procedures performed by OMSs to help patients who have had an oral pathology (e.g., cyst, tumor) and require bone reconstruction is free flap reconstructive surgery.
+Free flap reconstructive surgery is one of the procedures performed by an OMS to help patients who have had resection of an oral pathology requiring bone reconstruction.
+“Free flap” means the tissue is completely relocated from one part of the body to another, including the blood supply.
 The surgery – performed when patients need their jaw or parts of their face reconstructed – involves bone and soft tissue from different parts of the body.
-While this donor tissue can come from multiple locations in a patient’s body, mandibular (lower jaw) reconstruction is most commonly performed through a fibula free flap procedure.
-The fibula flap takes bone (and sometimes the skin and muscle) and its corresponding blood vessels from a patient’s lower leg and uses it to rebuild the structures of the face/jaws.
+While this donor tissue can come from multiple locations in a patient’s body, mandibular (lower jaw) reconstruction is often performed with a fibula free flap procedure.
+The fibula free flap takes bone, muscle, skin and blood vessels from the patient’s lower leg and uses that to rebuild the structures of the face/jaws.

 - Remove the cancer/tumor/pathology from the jaw and soft tissue surrounding it.

-- Remove bone/skin/muscle as needed along with a connected vein and artery from the patient’s body.
+- Remove bone/skin/muscle as needed along with a connected vein and artery from the patient’s leg.

 - Shape the bone from the donor site to match the removed portion of the jaw.